Pasta with Sausage and Mushrooms

 What is Palmini Pasta?

-Why is this a good recipe to use Palmini Pasta?
+Why is Sausage with Pasta and Mushrooms a good recipe for Palmini Pasta?

 I’ve created recipes I really enjoyed with the Palmini pastas, but I do think it’s not much of a wow if it’s just heated and served with sauce; you need to take steps to add flavor to the noodles.
 And a recipe like this where the pasta is cooked with the other ingredients really gives great results.